Mikey-E/nerfbaselines-grocery/README.md

 | tensorf                 |      ✅      |      ❌       | lego | 36.49, 36.50 | 0.983, 0.983 | 0.022, 0.022 | docker: numpy error |
 | nerfw                   |      ❌      |      ❌       | | | | | numpy error |

+Recommended:
-Recommended: create a soft-link called "datasets", at the highest directory level, to point to wherever you will keep the nerfbaselines datasets.
+- Create a soft-link called "datasets", at the highest directory level, to point to wherever you will keep the nerfbaselines datasets.
+- Create a results directory for keeping info about training runs.
+- With that being done, you'll be able to stay organized with training run commands in similar form to: nerfbaselines train --method instant-ngp --data datasets/mipnerf360/kitchen --output results/ingp_kitchen

 ---- END fork preamble ----